scaleway/scaleway-cli/docs/commands/cockpit.md

-### Retrieve the Cockpit of a given Project specified by the Project ID
+### Retrieve the Cockpit of the specified Project ID

-Retrieve the Cockpit of a given Project specified by the Project ID.
+Retrieve the Cockpit of the specified Project ID.

 **Usage:**